kgathi2/mpayer_ruby/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release` to create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+## Testing
+mpayer_ruby has used `webmock` gem to stub out real request to mpayer.co.ke.
+In order to make tests work, first generate the json api on file using the rake task

+    $ rake load:mpayer

+This will generate local copies of mpayer endpoints for testing.
+Should work well for unit testing.

+WHen you want to run test against real mpayer.co.ke for real responses, run it with the environmental variable `CI_TEST=ON` as follows

+    $ CI_TEST=ON rake test

+ or

+    $ CI_TEST=ON bundle exec guard

 ## Todo
 1. Add Webmock for faster / localised test or sinatra app method
 2. Add versioning